ppwwyyxx/googlecli/README.md

 ```

 ## Good Practice

-Use `-r` to have reversed output, and use a console-based URL selecter such as
+Have `alias gg='google -r'` to have reversed output, and use a console-based URL selecter such as
 [tmux-url-select](https://github.com/dequis/tmux-url-select)
 or [urxvt-url-select](https://github.com/muennich/urxvt-perls), to open any url.